kamilkaminski01/development-forum/README.md

 ### Application setup

-After running the application, the following actions can be executed:
+After running the application, the following actions can be executed: <br />

+Stop the server with `ctrl + c` if it's running <br />
 If you are a UNIX user run:
 ```bash
 make initial-data
 ```
-If you are a Windows user:
+If you are a Windows user: <br />
+make sure you are in the `app/` directory

 ```bash
 python manage.py initialize_data
 ```
+Next run the server with `python manage.py runserver`

 To initialize the database with example data including:

 - global superuser (admin@admin.com)